 (If using my printable calendars, fold the pages towards each other).
 If using plain paper sheets, arrange them so you have the outer cardstock on top and one on the bottom.

-2- Paper clip the top, right side and bottom of paper stack together, lining up the edges.
+2- Paper clip the top, right side, and bottom of the paper stack together, lining up the edges.

 4- Fold the fabric strip around the edge to the front.

-Be sure to check out my post about the 2002 printable calendars that I have designed and that work great for book binding!
+Be sure to check out my post about the 2020 printable calendars that I have designed and that work great for bookbinding!

 Stay tuned for some more bookbinding techniques coming up!